 When you're shopping for any car, setting a budget is one of the first steps.
 But a low budget doesn't have to mean limited options.
 It doesn't mean settling for something you don't want, either.

 Below is a list of 8 of the best new cars you can buy in 2018 for less than $15,000.
 While you're committed to the subcompact or compact category unless you buy used, all are great options when you want new and you want it on a budget.
+Just make sure you're covered with an affordable car insurance policy.

 The Nissan Versa is perfect as a low-cost, no-frills source of transportation.
 This car features a spacious interior, particularly for a small car in its class.
 However, note that for about $12,000, performance lacks in power (1.6-liter 4-cylinder engine) and you'll pay extra for a lot of options.